amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 ## ngtaf4js-with-cucumber
 ======================
-This repository contains a collection of sample webdriverIO (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using Cucumber BDD framework.
+ngtaf4js(Next Generation Test Automation Framework 4 JavaScript.
+This repository contains a collection of sample webdriverIO (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using Cucumber 3.0 BDD framework.
 It support ES6 (via babel-register) and uses Grunt to manage tasks.
-It generate Spec, Dot, JUNIT, Allure, JSON reporters as well.
+It generate Spec, JUNIT, Allure, JSON reporters as well.

 ## Installation